 For this reason, they contain high amounts of added sugars that can be quickly absorbed and used for energy.

-In fact, a standard 20-oz (570 ml) bottle of a sports drink will contain 32 grams of added sugar and 159 calories, which is equivalent to 8 teaspoons of sugar (18).
+In fact, a standard 20-ounce (591-mL) bottle of a sports drink will contain 32.5 grams of added sugar and 161 calories.
+This is equivalent to 9 teaspoons of sugar (

 Chocolate milk is milk that has been flavored with cocoa and sweetened with sugar.

 Milk itself is a very nutritious drink.
-It is a rich source of nutrients that are great for bone health, including calcium and protein.
+It’s a rich source of nutrients that are great for bone health, including calcium and protein.

 However, the oats in granola have been combined with nuts and honey or other added sweeteners, which increases the amount of sugar and calories.

-If you like granola, try choosing one with less added sugar or make your own.
-You can also add it as a topping to fruit or yogurt, rather than pouring a whole bowl.
+If you like granola, try choosing one with less added sugar or making your own.
+You can also add it as a topping to fruit or yogurt rather than pouring a whole bowl.

 Flavored coffee is a popular trend, but the amount of hidden sugars in these drinks can be staggering.